Submissions

 Focus and Scope

 The International Journal of Critical Pedagogy is committed to publishing original articles that propose innovative understandings and applications of critical pedagogy.
-The journal covers a wide range of perspectives in areas such as:
+The journal covers a wide range of perspectives as these intersect with critical pedagogy.
+We invite experimental and creative methodologies.

 Submission Checklist